 Morphine Withdrawal Symptoms

 Morphine withdrawal side effects can be physical and psychological.
-Opioid detox is often uncomfortable, and that’s why many people rely on professional treatment to help.
-Morphine and other opioids are central nervous system (CNS) depressants.
-They slow down the CNS, including breathing and heart rate.
-Many of the morphine withdrawal symptoms are the exact opposite of the drug’s effects.
-For example, person’s heart rate may speed up during withdrawal.
+Opioid detox is often uncomfortable, which is why many people rely on professional treatment to help.
 Possible morphine withdrawal side effects include:

 - Teary eyes